tassaron/muffin-shop/config/client/rainey_arcade/markdown/about/contact.md

 # Contact Me 📧

-I'll try to respond within 48 hours!
+I'll respond within 48 hours!
+I appreciate any feedback about the site or games.

+I'm currently open to new work if you're hiring or need a website.

 ## Alternative contact methods
 -   [E-mail through GitHub](https://github.com/tassaron)